What Is a Registered Nurse?

 Gerontology Nurse

-Gerontology RNs work with older patients, often in long-term residential care (nursing homes) or in rehabilitation settings.
-Gerontology RNs may care for patients over a long time, which can be both emotionally challenging and rewarding.
+Gerontology RNs work with older patients, often in long-term residential care (nursing homes) or rehabilitation settings.
+They may care for patients for a long time, which can be both emotionally challenging and rewarding.

 Oncology Nurse